looker-open-source/LookerEmbedReference/Backend-Node/README.md

 This [Node](https://nodejs.org) application uses the [Looker API](https://docs.looker.com/reference/api-and-integration) to provide embed urls to the user-facing React [application](../Frontend/).

+**You must use this Node Backend server for the Conversational Analytics chat embedding example.**

 ## About Embedding Looker
 ---